-The entry requirements for the LLM in International Maritime Law is a good initial degree in law or cognate discipline.
+The entry requirements for the LLM in International Maritime Law is a 2:2 honours degree (or above) in law or cognate discipline.
 Candidates with relevant experience are also encouraged to apply.
 English language requirement IELTS 6.5 (with a minimum of 6.0 in each component) or Swansea University recognised equivalent.

 Months of entry